Modern Management of the Older Adult: Live

 Designed for rehabilitation professionals who want to elevate their clinic skill set in the management of older adults.
 The size of this population is growing rapidly, unfortunately the desire to manage them with cutting edge evidence guided treatment has lagged well behind.
 Too often we see our older adults getting under treated, both with exercise and manual therapy, apparently as a consequence of both fear and ignorance.

-Target Audience: Physical Therapists, Physical Therapist Assistants, University Faculty
+Target Audience: Physical Therapists, Physical Therapist Assistants, Fitness Professionals, University Faculty

 8:00-8:30: Myths & Misconceptions of Aging